Techies-Collab-and-Upskill-Live-Project/greenhouse-backend/README.md

 ## Team Communication

-- We use Slack for daily communication
+- We use WhatsApp for daily communication
-- Team meetings are held every Monday and Thursday
+- Team meetings are held every Monday and Friday
 - Use GitHub Issues for task tracking and discussions
 - Update the project board on GitHub with your progress